≡ Menu

 Back To Table Of Contents

-Employees In North America, Europe, Latin America, And Asia
+Headcount from North America, Europe, Latin America, and Asia

 * North America refers to the geographical area and not FCA’s North America reporting segment.